PILLAR · LLM SYSTEMS

 QAT — train through the quantizer

-Insert fake quantization (round-to-fp then back) in the forward pass; use the straight-through estimator on the backward (gradient passes through the rounding as if it were identity).
-Train so the model is robust to quantization errors.
-Used to ship clean INT4 / INT8 inference checkpoints.
+Insert fake quantization (round-to-low-precision then back) in the forward pass; use the straight-through estimator on the backward — gradient passes through rounding as identity.
+Train so the model is robust to quantization errors at inference.
+Used to ship INT4 / NVFP4 inference checkpoints.
+The forward quantizer at element $x$ with scale $s$:

 REMEMBER